aaronstarov/kindred.web/source/client/renderer/comparisons.md

 Below is the same very, *very* simple reactive application written in both Kindred and Meteor, which I'd consider Kindred's most elegant rival (and primary inspiration).

-In Meteor, the app is defined in two files, a template file and corresponding javascript:
+In **Meteor**, the app is defined in two files, a template file and corresponding javascript:

 *client/numbers.js*
 ```javascript